olneykimberly/PcTF_differential_expression/README.md

  A few fastq files were tested to determine the use of phred33 or phred 64.
 Phred33 was chosen due to the amount of bases ramining after trimming.
  Other parameters tested but not found to be ideal are sliding4:30 leading30 trailing40, sliding4:40 leading10 trailing25, sliding 4:40 leading30 trailing 40

- Command: $java -jar /path/to/trimmomatic-0.36.jar SE -phred33 input.fq.gz output.fq.gz ILLUMINACLIP:/adapters/TruSeq3-SE.fa:2:30:10 LEADING:10 TRAILING:25 SLIDINGWINDOW:4:30 MINLEN:50
+ $java -jar /path/to/trimmomatic-0.36.jar SE -phred33 input.fq.gz output.fq.gz ILLUMINACLIP:/adapters/TruSeq3-SE.fa:2:30:10 LEADING:10 TRAILING:25 SLIDINGWINDOW:4:30 MINLEN:50
  Example Command: java -jar /home/sbrotman/GETx_Brain/00_tools/Trimmomatic-0.36/trimmomatic-0.36.jar SE -phred33 /mnt/storage/public/dbgap-8834/femalebrain/SRR598768_1.fastq /home/sbrotman/GETx_Brain/02_raw/trim_female/SRR598768_1_trim_1.fastq ILLUMINACLIP:/home/sbrotman/GETx_Brain/00_tools/Trimmomatic-0.36/adapters/TruSeq3-SE.fa:2:30:10 LEADING:10 TRAILING:25 SLIDINGWINDOW:4:30 MINLEN:50
  java                                                          indicates that this is a java program and will require java in order to run
  -jar                                                          jar file to follow